wmaugar/Real-Time-Bus-Tracker/README.md

 ## :dart: Description ##

 This is a real time bus tracker project, it shows you the current position of buses in service of Massachusets Bay Transportation Authority.
 It refresh the information every 15 seconds.
-This first version tracks the position of only one bus, using Mapbox API and MBTA API.
+This project uses MBTA API for obtain real data, and MAPBOX APIfor visualization in a map inside a web document.

 ## :checkered_flag: How ##